haoyehaoye/website/docs/concepts/storage/volumes.md

 only one volume driver is allowed per container and there is no way to pass parameters to volumes).

-A Kubernetes volume, on the other hand, has an explicit lifetime - the same as the pod that encloses it.
-Consequently, a volume outlives any containers that run within the Pod, and data is preserved across Container restarts.
-Of course, when a Pod ceases to exist, the volume will cease to exist, too.
+A Kubernetes volume, <span style="color:red"> on the other hand, has an explicit lifetime </span> - the same as the pod that encloses it.
+Consequently, a volume outlives any containers that run within the Pod, and data is preserved across Container restarts. </span> Of course, when a Pod ceases to exist, the volume will cease to exist, too.
 Perhaps more importantly than this, Kubernetes supports many types of volumes, and a Pod can use any number of them simultaneously.